Les Paul: Concerts and exhibitions

 In July 2005, a 90th-birthday tribute concert was held for Les Paul at Carnegie Hall in New York City.
 After performances by Steve Miller, Peter Frampton, Jose Feliciano, and a number of others, Paul was presented with a commemorative guitar from the Gibson Guitar Corporation.
 Three years later, at a tribute concert at the State Theater in Cleveland, Ohio, he received the Rock and Roll Hall of Fame's American Music Masters Award.
 On June 9, 2015, a yearlong celebration of Paul's 100th birthday kicked off in Times Square with performances by musicians including Steve Miller, Jose Feliciano, and Neal Schon, a memorabilia exhibition, and a proclamation from the Les Paul Foundation declaring June 9 as Les Paul Day.

 In 2007, the biographical film Les Paul Chasing Sound was aired on the public television series American Masters.
 The premier showing was held at Milwaukee's Downer Theater in conjunction with a concert Paul put on for the Waukesha County Historical Society & Museum.
 The film contained interviews with Les Paul, performances by his trio on his 90th birthday, and interview commentary and performances by other musicians.

 In June 2008, an exhibit showcasing Paul's legacy and featuring items from his personal collection opened at Discovery World in Milwaukee.
 Paul played a concert in Milwaukee to coincide with the opening of the exhibit.
 Paul's hometown of Waukesha, Wisconsin, opened a permanent exhibit titled "The Les Paul Experience" at the Waukesha County Museum in June 2013.
 The exhibit features artifacts on loan from the Les Paul Foundation.
 A self-guided tour of Les Paul's Waukesha was created by the Les Paul Foundation.

 A permanent Les Paul exhibit is also located at the Mahwah Historical Museum.
-Other museums that include Les Paul are the Museum of Making Music in Phoenix and the Grammy Museum in Newark, NJ.
+Other museums that include Les Paul are the Museum of Making Music in Phoenix and the Grammy Museum in Newark, New Jersey.

 In 2009, the concert film Les Paul Live in New York was aired on public television showing Les Paul performing on his 90th birthday at the Iridium Jazz Club in New York and in archival clips.